 Martell gives us a respectful portrayal of both the people and their traditions.
 They’re not a group of poverty-stricken drunks or a band of savage warriors.
 They’re just normal people dealing with something that shouldn’t be happening.
 And trying to find the money for hockey gear.
-The possible exception being how quick Cole and Carson (Julian Black Antelope, Hold the Dark, Knuckleball) are to believe that spirits are involved.
+The possible exception is how quick Cole and Carson (Julian Black Antelope, Hold the Dark, Knuckleball) are to believe that spirits are involved.
 But how different is that from the character who believes Satan is responsible the moment something bad happens in films based on Christianity?

 Don’t Say Its Name makes excellent use of the snowy Alberta woods to create a picturesque backdrop to the bloodletting.
 The effects are mostly simple but effective.
 Torn out throats, disembowelments, etc. They’re bloody enough to satisfy genre fans, but not explicit enough to turn off more casual viewers.
 The cause of it all is depicted with a mix of CGI and an actor in makeup depending on the scene.
 Again nothing too intricate, but still effective.

 Despite a couple of cliches such as the lead who’s a single mother and the service member with PTSD, Don’t Say Its Name manages to be something a bit different.
 Not to the point where viewers will be confused by what’s going on, but enough to differentiate itself from similar films.
 Most importantly though, Don’t Say Its Name is a fun piece of supernatural horror.